 - Lawsuit loans are non-recourse and based solely on the merits and outcome of your case.

 - If you don’t win, you do not have to repay the funds.

 - Lawsuit loans can be approved in as little as 24 hours, and funds are compensated directly by your attorney when your settlement check arrives.

 How does lawsuit funding work?

-The way legal funding works is really simple but you must have an attorney representing you.
+The way legal funding works is really simple.
 Once the complaint of your lawsuit has been filed, it’s easier to proceed with a lawsuit advance.
-First, you will apply online or over the phone.
-Then, our underwriters will rigorously evaluate your case, and your attorney will be contacted to verify all information on the claim.
-Once approved, you and your attorney will receive a contract; and once signed, the approval amount will be either wired out to you the same day or sent via a certified check the next day.
+First, you apply online or over the phone.
+Then, our underwriters rigorously evaluate your case, and they will contact your attorney to verify all information on the claim.
+Once approved, you and your attorney will receive a contract; and once signed, the funding amount will be either wired out to you the same day or sent via a certified check the next day.